jyotiska/prettytable/README.md

-## Prettytable
+## PrettyTable

-Prettytable is a CLI based module for printing ASCII tables on the console from multiple data sources.
+PrettyTable is a CLI based module for printing ASCII tables on the console from multiple data sources.
 The table can be populated by adding table rows one by one or from a CSV file or from a JSON file.
 It provides multiple ways of manipulating table data - sorting on a specific column, deleting a particular row or the table itself.
 The table can be printed as plain text or as a HTML table.

 ### Basic Usage